 By presenting ideas in a radial, graphical, non-linear manner, mind maps encourage a brainstorming approach to planning and organizational tasks.
 Though the branches of a mindmap represent hierarchical tree structures, their radial arrangement disrupts the prioritizing of concepts typically associated with hierarchies presented with more linear visual cues.
 This orientation towards brainstorming encourages users to enumerate and connect concepts without a tendency to begin within a particular conceptual framework.

 The mind map can be contrasted with the similar idea of concept mapping.
-The former is based on radial hierarchies and tree structures denoting relationships with a central governing concept, whereas concept maps are based on connections between concepts in more diverse patterns.
+The former is based on radial hierarchies and tree structures denoting relationships with a central governing concept, whereas are based on connections between concepts in more diverse patterns.

 A mind map is often created around a single word or text, placed in the center, to which associated ideas, words and concepts are added.

 Mind maps have many applications in personal, family, educational, and business situations, including notetaking, brainstorming

 (wherein ideas are inserted into the map radially around the center node, without the implicit prioritization that comes from hierarchy or sequential arrangements, and wherein grouping and organizing is reserved for later stages),

 summarizing, revising, and general clarifying of thoughts.
 One could listen to a lecture, for example, and take down notes using mind maps for the most important points or keywords.
 One can also use mind maps as a mnemonic technique or to sort out a complicated idea.